x509-hbs/draft-gazdag-x509-hash-sigs/draft-gazdag-x509-hash-sigs.md

 end-entity certificates.
 Moreover, stateful HBS MUST NOT be used for end-entity certificates.

-They are also appropriate in non-interactive contexts such as code signing.
+Yet stateful HBS are recommended in non-interactive contexts such as code signing.
+For example, see the recommendation for software and firmware signing in [CNSA2.0].
 Some manufactures use common and well-established key formats like X.509 for their code signing and update mechanisms.
 In this case, a secure key environment as required can usually be established.
 Also there are multi-party IoT ecosystems where publicly trusted code signing certificates are useful.
-Further information about the security can be found in section 8.
-Also see [NSA] for a short comment e. g. on software and firmware signing.

 # Public Key Algorithms